Dalmatian vs Dachshund: Complete Comparison (2026)

 Health and Lifespan Comparison

 Dalmatian has a typical lifespan of 11-13 years, while Dachshund lives approximately 12-16 years.
 Health profiles differ significantly between these dogs.
 Dalmatian is predisposed to Deafness, Urinary System, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Dachshund faces its own health challenges including Back Problems, Eye Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Dachshund faces its own health challenges including Back Problems, Eye Conditions, thyroid conditions, allergies, and other hereditary predispositions.
+Similar total predisposition counts, but very different specific conditions and management plans.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health